BSc (Honours) Criminology and Psychology

 You benefit from teaching staff who are active in two research centres – Hallam Centre for Community Justice and our Centre for Research on Human Behaviour.
 Thanks to this involvement with research, we can offer course content that is up-to-date and teaching perspectives that are of a very high standard.

-You have the opportunity to go on placements or work-based learning or to study abroad.
+You have the opportunity to go on placements or work-based learning.
 All students can take a credited placement module (based in the workplace) or a simulation module (taught by practitioners in the classroom) in the second and third year.
 Previous placement students have worked with organisations such as South Yorkshire Police, West Yorkshire Probation Trust and SOVA.

 • essays • projects • research reports • workbooks • portfolios • examinations • dissertation in year three